Gene-Based Therapy for Duchenne Muscular Dystrophy (DMD)

 -

-This indication is approved under accelerated approval based on expression of Elevidys micro-dystrophin in skeletal muscle observed in patients treated with Elevidys.
+Footnote2**The DMD indication in non-ambulatory patients is approved under accelerated approval based on expression of Elevidys microdystrophin.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial(s).

 Delandistrogene moxeparvovec-rokl, an adeno-associated virus vector-based gene therapy, is available as Elevidys (Sarepta Therapeutics, Inc.).
 Elevidys is a recombinant gene therapy that targets a genetic cause of Duchenne, mutations in the dystrophin gene that result in the lack of dystrophin protein, by delivering a gene that codes for a shortened form of dystrophin to muscle cells known as Elevidys micro-dystrophin.
-Elevidys is FDA-approved as a single-dose gene transfer therapy for intravenous infusion designed to address the underlying cause of DMD through the targeted production of Elevidys micro-dystrophin in skeletal muscle (FDA, 2023; Sarepta Therapeutics, 2023b).
+Specifically, Elevidys is comprised of a non-replicating, recombinant, adeno-associated virus (AAV) serotype rh74 (AAVrh74) capsid and a single-stranded DNA expression cassette flanked by inverted terminal repeats (ITRs) derived from AAV2.
+The cassette contains: (i) an MHCK7 gene regulatory component comprising a creatine kinase 7 promoter and an α-myosin heavy chain enhancer, and (ii) the DNA transgene encoding the engineered micro-dystrophin protein.

-Elevidys was approved through the FDA's Accelerated Approval pathway.
-FDA approval was based on data from an ongoing multi-center study (Study 1) that was derived of two parts, a 48-week randomized, double-blind, placebo-controlled period, followed by a 48-week period in which patients who received placebo during part 1 of the study were treated with Elevidys, and patients who received Elvidys received a placebo.
+FDA approval was based on data from an ongoing multi-center study (Study 1) that was derived of two parts, a 48-week randomized, double-blind, placebo-controlled period, followed by a 48-week period in which patients who received placebo during part 1 of the study were treated with Elevidys, and patients who received Elevidys received a placebo.
 The study includes 41 DMD patients aged 4 through 7 years with either a confirmed mutation, or a premature stop codon mutation between exons 18 to 58 in the DMD gene.
 Patients were randomized 1:1 to receive either Elevidys (n=20) or placebo (n=21), as a single intravenous infusion via a peripheral limb.
 Randomization was stratified by age (i.e., aged 4 to 5 years vs. aged 6 to 7 years).
 In the Elevidys group, 8 patients received 1.33 × 1014 vg/kg of delandistrogene moxeparvovec-rokl, and 12 patients received lower doses.
 All randomized patients had baseline anti-AAVrh74 antibody titers less than 1:400.
 The primary objectives of the study were to evaluate expression of Elevidys micro-dystrophin in skeletal muscle, and to evaluate the effect of Elevidys on the North Star Ambulatory Assessment (NSAA) total score, which was assessed from baseline to Week 48 after infusion of Elevidys or placebo.
 The difference between the Elevidys and placebo groups was not statistically significant (p=0.37).
 However, the exploratory subgroup analyses showed that for patients aged 4 through 5 years, the least squares (LS) mean changes (standard error [SE]) in NSAA total score from baseline to Week 48 were 4.3 (0.7) points for the Elevidys group, and 1.9 (0.7) points for the placebo group, a numerical advantage for Elevidys.
-For patients aged 6 through 7 years, the LS mean changes (SE) in NSAA total score from baseline to Week 48 were -0.2 (0.7) points for the Elevidys group and 0.5 (0.7) points for the placebo group, a numerical disadvantage for Elevidys (FDA, 2023; Sarepta Therapeutics, 2023a).
+For patients aged 6 through 7 years, the LS mean changes (SE) in NSAA total score from baseline to Week 48 were -0.2 (0.7) points for the Elevidys group and 0.5 (0.7) points for the placebo group, a numerical disadvantage for Elevidys.

 Study 2 is an ongoing, open-label, multi-center trial which includes a cohort of 20 ambulatory male DMD subjects aged 4 through 7 years.
 All 20 patients have a confirmed frameshift mutation, canonical splice site mutation, or premature stop codon mutation in the DMD gene.
 All patients had baseline anti-AAVrh74 antibodies titers less than 1:400 (as determined by the investigational total binding antibody ELISA) and received a single intravenous infusion of 1.33 × 1014 vg/kg Elevidys.
 The primary objective of the study was to evaluate the effect of Elevidys micro-dystrophin expression as measured by western blot.
 For patients aged 4 through 5 years who received 1.33 × 1014 vg/kg of Elevidys, the mean (SD) Elevidys micro-dystrophin expression levels (change from baseline) at Week 12 following Elevidys infusion were 95.7% (n=3, SD: 17.9%) in Study 1 Parts 1 and 2 and 51.7% (n=11, SD: 41.0%) in Study 2 Cohort 1.
-Change from baseline was statistically significant (Sarepta Therapeutics, 2023a).
+Change from baseline was statistically significant.

 The FDA concluded that the data submitted demonstrated that an increase in this surrogate endpoint (expression of Elevidys micro-dystrophin) is reasonably likely to predict clinical benefit in persons 4 to 5 years of age with DMD who do not have significant pre-existing antibody titers against the AAV rh74 vector or have other contraindications based on the inclusion criteria of the clinical trials.
 However, a clinical benefit of Elevidys, including improved motor function, has not been established.
 As a condition of approval, the FDA is requiring Sarepta Therapeutics to complete a clinical study to confirm Elevidys' clinical benefit.
 The required study is designed to assess whether Elevidys improves physical function and mobility in ambulatory DMD patients with a confirmed mutation in the DMD gene (FDA, 2023).
-Thus, the EMBARK trial, a global, randomized, double-blind, placebo-controlled Phase 3 trial for Elevidys, will serve as the post-marketing confirmatory trial and is fully enrolled with results expected in late 2023 (Sarepta Therapeutics, 2023a).
+Thus, the EMBARK trial, a global, randomized, double-blind, placebo-controlled Phase 3 trial for Elevidys, will serve as the post-marketing confirmatory trial and is fully enrolled with results expected in late 2023.

 Per the label, Elevidys should be postponed in patients with concurrent infections until the infection has resolved.
 Healthcare providers should assess liver function, platelet counts and troponin-I before infusion.
 One day prior to infusion, corticosteroid regimen is to be initiated for a minimum of 60 days.
 It is recommended to modify corticosteroid dose for patients with liver function abnormalities.